Amazon Explore: A New Way to “Travel”

 Good news, there’s always the other side of the camera.

-If you’re already selling on Amazon, you know the ecosystem, you know how Amazon customers shop… you may even already have your own base of Amazon customers that would gladly jump in line for a tour of your hometown (provided there is some interest or value you can bring to the table).
+If you’re already selling on Amazon, you know the ecosystem and you know how Amazon customers shop.
+You may even already have your own base of Amazon customers that would gladly jump in line for a tour of your hometown (provided there is some interest or value you can bring to the table).

-After filling out a relatively straightforward application detailing what you will offer for your experience (and how much you will charge), grab your gear (smartphone & stabilizing stick) and start sharing.
+After filling out an application detailing what you will offer for your experience (and how much you will charge), grab your gear (smartphone & stabilizing stick) and start sharing.

 It is worth noting, Amazon Explore hosts can (obviously) be from almost anywhere in the world, however you can only stream experiences (as a customer) from the United States, as of right now.
 Amazon Explore is still in beta, so keep an eye out for coming expansions.

 Over the last 20 years, we’ve witnessed e-commerce explode from “trendy business plan” to “new normal” for budding entrepreneurs, no place more so than Amazon.
-Universal accessibility and advances in technology have not only changed the way we do business, but changed who it is that gets to run the business.
+Universal accessibility and advances in technology have changed the way we do business.
+It’s also changed who it is that gets to run the business.

 With Amazon Explore, we’re seeing the first signs of a new e-commerce path – somewhere between Airbnb, traditional online shopping, and virtual reality.

 A Few Examples of Real Experiences You Can Book Right Now…